 admin/adminadmin.
 Change these immediately after first login through the Web UI settings.

-If accessing the Web UI from a remote machine, ensure your firewall allows traffic on port 8080.
-Additionally, Ubuntu users running UFW (Uncomplicated Firewall, Ubuntu’s front end to iptables and comparable to Windows Firewall) can open the port with the following command:
+For remote access, ensure your firewall allows traffic on port 8080.
+Ubuntu users running UFW can open the port:

 sudo ufw allow 8080/tcp